 Auxiliary organization representative

 Kelly Davis is senior vice president and regional manager of Heritage Bank of Commerce for the Los Altos region and a board member with the Foothill-De Anza Foundation.
 Her more than 30 years in the financial services industry have encompassed business and private banking focused on lending and investment services, including working with early-stage venture-backed companies.
 In addition to the Foothill-De Anza Foundation, Kelly’s community volunteer activities have included serving on the boards of the American Red Cross’ Silicon Valley chapter and the Los Altos Village Association.
-She began service on the committee in 2014.

 William A. Dietz